InTwoDevops/fastapi-mcp/README.md

 # Reminders API

-A simple FastAPI application with basic CRUD operations for reminders, using MongoDB as the database.
+A simple FastAPI application with basic CRUD operations for reminders, using MongoDB as the database with support for MCP acting as a MCP Server.

 ## Features